-Our collection of Foldable Solar Panel Suitcases and Blankets is perfect for those that are in the market for portable solar panels.
+Our collection of portable solar panels is perfect for those that are in the market for portable solar panels.
 We carry a wide range of these convenient solar panels from some of the best manufacturers in the solar industry.

 We also carry an extensive range of Renogy Solar Panels, Inverters, Solar Batteries, and More.
 Renogy is one of the more reputable brands in the residential solar power market and they are known for balancing performance with affordability, so the Renogy brand is definitely worth taking a look at if you are planning to upgrade your existing solar power system, or build a completely new one.